 - a change to the way incapacity benefits are paid.

-For more information on what we are doing about the changes, please contact us directly on firstname.lastname@example.org.
+For more information on what we are doing about the changes, please contact us directly on firstname.lastname@example.org or contact your local income team.